canonical/charmed-openstack-upgrader/docs/reference/known-issues.rst

 Manila and Manila Ganesha
 -------------------------

-The config-based upgrade does not work on certain version of Manila and Manila Ganesha charms.
+The configuration based upgrade does not work on certain version of Manila and Manila Ganesha charms.
 You might find a message like this

 .. code::